snowplow-archive/symfony2-paypal-ipn/README.md

 * PayPal will send the IPN POST data to your new PayPal IPN URL
 * Check the PayPal IPN history for success or failure (e.g. HTTP status code 500)
 * Check you received the order confirmation email (if you're sending one)
-* Check that the order and line items are stored in your database
+* Check the order and line items are stored in your database

-If you have problems with any of your checks, then the next step is to manually invoke your IPN URL in a browser and see what happens (for example a PHP/Symfony error, or perhaps a database or Twig not found error).
+If you have problems with any of your checks, then the next step is to manually invoke your IPN URL in a browser and see what happens (for example a PHP or Symfony error, or perhaps a database or Twig not found error).
 This works because of the debug "replay" functionality explained in step 3 above.

 * Fix the bug